adrjanpl/atp-matches-analysis/README.md

 # Machine Learning models in predicting ATP tennis matches

 ## Project Overview
 This repository contains the code and methodology for predicting the outcomes of professional men's ATP tennis matches.
-The primary goal of this project was to evaluate the predictability of tennis matches across different tournament tiers such as Grand Slams marked as G, Masters 1000 - M, ATP 250/500 - A, Davis Cup - D, Olimpics - O and Final ATP - F using Machine Learning algorithms.
+The primary goal of this project was to evaluate the predictability of tennis matches across different tournament tiers such as Grand Slams marked as G, Masters 1000 - M, ATP 250/500 - A, Davis Cup - D, Olimpics - O and Final ATP - F using Machine Learning algorithms and compare it with a baseline which is simply picking the higher in ranking player in a specific match.

 ## Data Engineering and Preprocessing
 To ensure the models learn meaningful patterns rather than biases, the dataset was transformed using a Player 1 vs Player 2 format.
 Before this change the data was set in Winner vs Loser schema, which could cause problems for prediction models.